 Haydn began the Symphony No. 101 in Vienna and completed it in London in 1794.
 Considering the adjustment period new music often endures before being embraced by the public, the immediate success Haydn achieved was remarkable, as evidenced by the review published in the Morning Chronicle two days after the premiere.
 The critic declared, “As usual the most delicious part of the entertainment was a new grand Overture [Symphony] by HAYDN; the inexhaustible, the wonderful, the sublime HAYDN!
 The first two movements were encored; and the character that pervaded the whole composition was heartfelt joy.
 Every new Overture he writes, we fear, till it is heard, he can only repeat himself; and we are every time mistaken.”

-Haydn deserves credit for making the minuet an indispensible component of the symphony, an expansion from earlier three-movement models.
-This minuet is one of his richest, with a full-throated scoring that includes trumpets and timpani, and a charming trio section built around a running motive that recalls the main theme of the first movement.
+Haydn deserves credit for making the minuet an indispensable component of the symphony, expanding the structure from earlier three-movement models.
+This minuet is one of his richest, with a full-throated scoring that includes trumpets and timpani.
+In the contrasting trio section, a running motive recalls the main theme of the first movement.

-The finale packs a typical Haydn punch: It throttles back to just strings in a piano dynamic for the first fifty-five measures, then unleashes the full forte power of the orchestra right at a major point of arrival, the last note of the earlier phrase doubling as the first note in a new motive.
+The finale packs a typical Haydn punch: it throttles back to just strings in a piano dynamic for the first fifty-five measures, and then unleashes the full forte power of the orchestra right at a major point of arrival, with the last note of the earlier phrase doubling as the first note in a new motive.
 The same dovetailing trick binds another quiet string passage to an even bolder mood change, with a sudden shift to the minor key blasted by the entire ensemble at a fortissimo dynamic.
-Still this finale has one trick left up its sleeve: a hushed fugato, passed among the strings, which climbs to a grand arrival, ushering in the final statement of the theme.
+Later, a hushed fugue volleys among the string sections on the way to a grand arrival, ushering in one last statement of the main theme.